 ANAHEIM, Calif. – From fast-casual fare to haute cuisine, the menu of dining options at the Disneyland Resort offers something for every guest.
-Here, waffles with the Disney characters are as celebrated as the spectacular creations at Carthay Circle Restaurant and Lounge.
+Here, churros and Mickey Mouse beignets are as celebrated as the spectacular creations at Carthay Circle Restaurant and Lounge.

 The rise in fine dining at the Disneyland Resort is often an unexpected delight.
 At the hotels, top award winners are Napa Rose at Disney’s Grand Californian Hotel & Spa and Steakhouse 55 at Disneyland Hotel.
-A stellar wine program has elevated the quality of dining service throughout the resort, with trained and advanced sommeliers in restaurants including Napa Rose, Steakhouse 55 and Storytellers Cafe at Disney’s Grand Californian Hotel & Spa, and Carthay Circle Restaurant and Lounge at Disney California Adventure Park.
+A stellar wine program has elevated the quality of dining service throughout the resort, with trained and advanced sommeliers in restaurants including Napa Rose, Steakhouse 55 and Carthay Circle Restaurant and Lounge at Disney California Adventure Park.

 Even though vacation may be a time for indulgence, Disneyland chefs also provide healthful options.
-For lifestyle dining options, or for requests from guests with intolerances or food allergies, the choices range from kosher to gluten-friendly, vegan, plant-based and sugar-free.
+For lifestyle dining options and guests with dietary requests, the choices range from kosher to gluten-friendly, vegan and sugar-free.

 For families, the Disney Check makes it easy to identify healthier food options in the all of the Disney Parks and Resorts.
 Choices that receive the Disney Check must meet Disney Nutrition Guidelines that limit calories, saturated fat, sodium and sugar.
 For example, Blue Bayou Restaurant in Disneyland Park offers sustainable fish or chicken served with pasta, seasonal vegetables and fresh fruit for kids.
 (Kids’ Complete Meals must be ordered without substitutions.)